imranradzi/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock paper scissors
-implementation of rock paper scissors on a webpage using javascript
+This is an assignment which is part of The Odin Project.
+The project implements JavaScript to run a game of rock paper scissors on a webpage.